Winter Financial Aid Update

 What You'll Need:

-Some students ask if they can wait until January or later to complete the 2018-19 FAFSA with 2017 tax information.
-Even if you do wait to submit the FAFSA until after you file your 2017 taxes, you must still use 2016 information on the application.
+Some parents have asked if they can wait until January or later to complete the 2018-19 FAFSA and CSS Profile with 2017 tax information.
+Even if you wait to apply for aid until after you file your 2017 taxes, you must still use 2016 information on both applications.

 We will begin sending 2018-19 financial aid award letters to those with completed applications in late May or early June.

 If you have any questions about the information in this update, please contact us.
-Happy holidays and enjoy winter break!
+Happy holidays!